-There are some very distinct cases in which you do not need to ask for permission to use one’s work.
+There are some unique cases in which you do not need to ask for permission to use one’s work.
 One of them is fair use, as defined by 17 U.S.C. § 101.
 The determining factors of fair use are works used for “criticism, comment, news reporting, teaching (including multiple copies for classroom use), scholarship, or research.”
-Other factors considered include whether the use is for commercial or nonprofit educational purposes; the nature of the work; the amount of the work used; and the effect of use upon the market or value of the work.
+Other factors considered include whether the use is for commercial or nonprofit educational purposes; the nature of the work; the amount of the work used; and the effect of the use upon the market or value of the work.

 How to defend your intellectual property

 Finding out that someone is infringing your intellectual property is never fun.
-In order to protect your brand and your work, it is vital for you to defend yourself and assert your rights.
-The first option is to send a cease and desist email or letter asking the infringing party to stop using you work.
+In protecting your brand and your work, it is vital for you to defend yourself and assert your rights.
+The first option is to send a cease and desist email or letter asking the infringing party to stop using your work.
 You can also attach an invoice to this communication, asking for payment for unauthorized use of your work.
 Another option is to file a U.S. Digital Millennium Copyright Act (“DMCA”) takedown notice.
-Pursuant to this 1998 law, a website’s hosting provider is not liable for transmitting infringing information if it removes the information within a reasonable period of receiving the written notice.
+According to this 1998 law, a website’s hosting provider is not liable for transmitting infringing information if it removes the information within a reasonable period of receiving the written notice.
 See § 512(c)(3) to find the required elements of a DMCA notification.
 Finally, you can file a lawsuit against them if your work is a registered trademark or copyright.
 Again, these types of lawsuits are long and intricate, so consult an attorney.